 After all collaborators have agreed on the concept protocol, the feasibility of the resulting study needs to be assessed.
 Over half of all studies fail to meet their enrollment timelines.
 Are there enough potential subjects?
 Will additional sites be required?
 Is there funding for the scope of the study?
 Only after the feasibility of the study is assured should the details of the protocol be finalized.
 The final protocol should provide sufficient information so that the scientific reviewers, the DSMB (if applicable), the IRB, and ultimately the target journals where the study hopes to be published all have the information that they will need to assess the research.

 Choose the Right Study Design

 Clinical research can be categorized into one of a few basic clinical study designs.
-Additional specificity may pertain, such as economic analysis, ethnography, focus groups, etc. OHRP's IRB Guidebook has a nice overview of clinical research design written for the audience of IRB members.
+Additional specificity may pertain, such as economic analysis, ethnography, focus groups, etc. The archived webpage of the 1993 version of OHRP's IRB Guidebook has a nice overview of clinical research design written for the audience of IRB members.

 Will there be a study intervention (e.g., a drug, a diet or an educational strategy)?

 - If YES, this is a Clinical Trial, which could be randomized or non-randomized and have historical, active, concurrent or no control subjects.

 - If NO, this is an Observational study